SAP/spartacus-docs/contributing_to_docs/developer-guide.md

 All documentation for Spartacus resides in the `_pages` folder that is located in the root of this repository.

 The [Spartacus documentation website](https://sap.github.io/spartacus-docs/) is hosted in GitHub Pages and is powered by Jekyll.
-Every merge to the `master` branch automatically triggers Jekyll to rebuild the site.
+Every merge to the `main` branch automatically triggers Jekyll to rebuild the site.

-Note that, after merging to the `master` branch, it can sometimes take a few minutes for changes to appear on the site.
+Note that, after merging to the `main` branch, it can sometimes take a few minutes for changes to appear on the site.

 ## Making Updates to the Documentation Repository

 Whether you are creating new documentation, or updating an existing topic, the steps are the same.

-One important detail to keep in mind is that the `develop` branch is used for staging documentation updates that will be published with the next release of the Spartacus libraries, while the `master` branch contains the "live", published documentation.
+One important detail to keep in mind is that the `develop` branch is used for staging documentation updates that will be published with the next release of the Spartacus libraries, while the `main` branch contains the "live", published documentation.

 **Note:** It is recommended to always create new `doc` branches from the `develop` branch.
 It is also recommended to always send your pull requests to the `develop` branch.
 The one exception is if you have an update that is not tied to a particular release, and can be published as soon as it is merged.
-In this case, you can create your new `doc` branch from the `master` branch.
+In this case, you can create your new `doc` branch from the `main` branch.

 1. Create a new issue (ticket) in the documentation repository: https://github.com/SAP/spartacus-docs/issues/new